X

 Plant seeds or transplants in the square!

-Use this tool to space seeds perfectly in your square foot garden.
+Use this seed spacing map to space seeds perfectly in your square foot garden.

 Mel Bartholomew’s book, All New Square Foot Gardening, made my list of “5 Best Gardening Books“.
-Find out which other books make the cut in this post
+Read the list to see what else made the cut.

 If you enjoyed this post about square foot gardening, please share it: